The double edge sword of social transfers: evidence from Ethiopia

 Abstract

-This article examines how cash versus in-kind transfers affect local prices using Ethiopia’s Productive Safety Net Program (PSNP), Africa’s largest public works initiative.
-Exploiting staggered implementation across districts, I analyze monthly market price data from 2001-2015 to identify causal effects.
-Cash transfers increase local prices by 5%, while food transfers produce negative but imprecise price responses.
-However, prices of distributed food items fall significantly in localities receiving in-kind transfers.
-Effects are strongest in districts with higher treatment intensity, geographic isolation, and lower agricultural productivity.
+This article examines how cash versus in-kind transfers affect local economies using Ethiopia’s Productive Safety Net Program (PSNP), Africa’s largest social protection program.
+Exploiting the progressive nationwide rollout and using a staggered difference-in-differences approach, I analyze impact on local prices and market adjustments from 2001-2015 to identify causal effects.
+Cash transfers increase local prices by 5%, while in-kind transfers show no significant average price effects.
+However, prices of the food items distributed fall significantly in localities receiving in-kind transfers.
+Effects are strongest in districts with higher treatment intensity, more isolated, and lower initial agricultural productivity.
 A one percentage point increase in transfer share drives a 1.02% price increase in cash-dominant districts versus a 0.82% decrease in food-dominant districts.
-Several mechanisms are at play: cash transfers stimulate agricultural production, partially offsetting price inflation.
-However, these productivity gains entail welfare costs: children under five show higher rates of underweight and stunting in cash-dominant districts, suggesting that localized price increases compromise nutritional outcomes despite productivity improvements.
+Several mechanisms explain these differential effects: cash transfers relax supply constraints by improving agricultural productivity through increased fertilizer application, partially offsetting price inflation.
+Market power among suppliers and a lack of market access amplify price effects in cash-receiving areas.
+However, the increase in price entail welfare costs: children under five show higher rates of underweight and wasting in cash-dominant districts.
+These findings highlight the importance of tailoring social protection program design to local market conditions and considering transfer modality effects when scaling up interventions.

 Type